 2. Plan Ahead

 Scheduling can help you realize that you don’t have as much time as you thought.
-You may find only a limited time to get those healthcare appointments booked, school supplies purchased, or COVID-19 arrangements settled before school starts.
+You may find only a limited time to get those healthcare appointments booked, school supplies purchased, or vaccinations settled before school starts.
 And it can also help you get a better feel for what your days and weeks will look like as a family.
 If there are any conflicts or scheduling changes that need to be made, the more time you have to address those issues, the better.

 3. Negotiate Who’s Responsible for Weekly Duties